LiaoZhiZhong/the-humble-wanderer.github.io/_posts/Programming/2023-03-10-practical-tips-to-code-better.md

   - Programming
 ---

+- Be intentional about your changes - every line of code that is changed needs to have a purpose.
+- It's okay to update PRs to do what you think is right, even if the original intent of the PR is altered.
+  - Just justify the changes.

 ### Print statements - useful when debugging
 Generally you don't want uncontrollable print statements in library code.